Skip to main content

 Troubleshooting Common Cloud Issues

 Session will not start: Re-authenticate, clear cookies, and try another region.
 If the vendor status page shows an outage, wait before reattempting.
-For more ideas, read Android emulator not working on iOS?
-9 fixes.
+For more ideas, read fix Android emulator not working on iOS.

 Black screen in the stream: Toggle hardware acceleration in settings, switch browsers, or relaunch the instance.
-Deeper steps are listed in black screen issue when running emulators on iPhone.
+Deeper steps are listed in fix black screen in Android emulator on iPhone.

 Audio missing or delayed: Check Safari permissions and the provider audio toggle.
-For stubborn cases, see audio not working in Android emulator for iOS — fixes.
+For stubborn cases, see fix audio not working in Android emulator on iOS.

 High input lag: Drop resolution to 720p and limit frame rate to 30.
 Close other tabs.
-If gaming, compare with remote play approaches in remote play vs emulator: which is best for gaming on iPhone?.
+If gaming, compare with remote play approaches in remote play vs Android emulator for iPhone gaming.

 Server disconnects: Switch to a closer region or wired connection on your router.
-If a specific game refuses connections, check why won’t my Android emulator connect to the server on iOS?.
+If a specific game refuses connections, check fix Android emulator server connection on iOS.

 Integrating Controllers and Peripherals

 • Controllers: Pair an MFi or Bluetooth controller.
 Map buttons in the provider UI, then adjust in-game sensitivity.
-Guides: best controller setups for emulator gaming on iPhone.
+Guides: best controller setup for Android emulator gaming on iPhone.

 • Keyboard and mouse: Some providers allow limited keyboard shortcuts or mouse mapping.
 Enable raw input if available for finer control.